Who am I?

 Without boring you with the details of what Mill may or may not have meant by harm – and there are endless interpretations of his works out there – I take harm to mean – in the context of free expression – the incitement of violence against an individual or group.

-If you do want to be bored by a further explanation of Mill’s principle, read my first ever blog post on this site.
+If you do want to learn more about Mill’s principle, read my first ever blog post on this site.